BranPap/disjunctive-or/README.md

 # Disjunctive 'or'
-Project in collaboration with Alexia Hernandez, Sarang Jeong, and Jiayi Lu on agreement with disjunctive "or" in English.
+Project in collaboration with Alexia Hernandez, Sarang Jeong, Emily Goodwin, Arto Anttila, and Jiayi Lu on agreement with disjunctive "or" in English.
 For example, some speakers produce sentences such as:
 > "Either the students or I **are** eating the meal" (possibly using default 'are' as an unmarked variant)

 Others produce agreements such as: